hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 system is operating in an offline mode that makes delivering these additional capabilities all the more complicated and expensive.

-# Requirements for secure state management
+# Requirements for Secure State Management

 A system deploying Stateful HBS SHOULD fulfill certain requirements to allow securely handling the state.
 The system MUST ensure that no two signing operations can